kollaaj/M6_G1-Nextjs-Personal_Library/README.md

 I made an application using the React Framework Next.js, connected it to the CMS Strapi and deployed it in the cloud platform Vercel.

-Link to the git repository for the Strapi backend
+Link to the GitHub repository for the Strapi backend
 > [Module 6 Strapi Library backend](https://github.com/kollaaj/Module_6_Strapi_Library_backend)

 ## My (not so) Private library